hoehermann/purple-signald/README.md

 An unofficial IRC channel exists on Libera.chat called `##purple-signald` for those who use it.

-Windows users and Linux users averse to signald may take a peek at [purple-signal](https://github.com/hoehermann/purple-signal).

 **Attention:** As of September 2021, this plug-in is falling apart.
 I am annoyed by the number of protocol and API changes and I lack motivation keeping up with them.

 ### Getting Started